itsanishjain/mrred/README.md

 ## The MR.RED Experience

-MR.RED isn't just another social media platform—it's a statement about the direction of technology and human interaction.
+MR.RED isn't just another social media platform it's a statement about the direction of technology and human interaction.
 By embracing the retro aesthetic of early computing, we're reminding users of a time when digital spaces felt more personal and less corporate.

 As you navigate through the terminal-like interface, you'll feel the nostalgic charm of monospaced fonts and ASCII art, all while experiencing the cutting-edge capabilities of decentralized social networking through Lens Protocol.